Polish Marco Polo

 About Michael Boym

-Father Michael Boym, a 17th century Jesuit and a Christian missionary is an outstanding Pole who made a very important contribution to the history of the world being one of the very first people who built bridges of understanding between Western civilization and that of the Far East.
-In particular he played a very special role in the process of spreading Christian religion in East Asia.
+Father Michael Boym, a 17th century Jesuit and a Christian missionary is an outstanding Pole who made a crucial contribution to the history of the world being one of the very first people who built bridges of understanding between Western civilization and that of the Far East.
+In particular, he played an exceptional role in the process of spreading Christian religion in East Asia.

 For Western civilization Father Michael Boym stands out as one of the founders of the Western knowledge about ancient and 17th century imperial China, an ingenious discoverer, ethnographer and a cultural researcher, botanist and a zoologist, whose works gave an impulse to the development of the whole branch of science – the Chinese Studies.